SaahilClaypool/swarm_novelty_search/status.md

     We added loop functions to the argos simulation to record the location of each bot at each time step, and write this to a csv.
     After each generation, our program reads this csv and calculates the metrics (mean distance ,radial variance, group rotation, angular momentum, scatter and average speed, identical to the Brown et. al.) for that set of weights.
-    We also calculate the standard deviation of the inter and intra group distance for each bot to use for segregation evaluation, which we will discuss below.
+    We also calculate the standard deviation of the inter- and intra-group distance for each bot to use for segregation evaluation, which we will discuss below.

-4. Create a metric of segregation.
+4. Created a metric of segregation.

-    We use a very simple metric of segregation: the ratio of the standard deviation of the distance to the mediod of each group over the total standard deviation to the mediod of the total population.
+    We use a very simple metric of segregation: the ratio of the standard deviation of the distance to the medoid of each group over the total standard deviation to the medoid of the total population.
     The thinking is as follows: if the bots are not segregated by type, then their position should *not* be dependent on their type.
-    Thus if we take the mediod of each group and calculate the standard deviation of the bots to that mediod, it should be roughly identical to the standard deviation of distances to the global mediod (without calculating by group).
+    Thus if we take the medoid of each group and calculate the standard deviation of the bots to that medoid, it should be roughly identical to the standard deviation of distances to the global medoid (without calculating by group).
-    And, if the bots *are* highly segregated, then the intra-group standard deviation should be quite low (the bots of the same type are clustered together) and the inter-group standard deviation of distance to the mediod should be high as the two types should be far away from eachother, and the global mediod should be far from both groups.
+    And, if the bots *are* highly segregated, then the intra-group standard deviation should be quite low (the bots of the same type are clustered together) and the inter-group standard deviation of distance to the medoid should be high as the two types should be far away from each other, and the global medoid should be far from both groups.

     To summarize, we use this formula, taking the inverse so we are maximizing this heuristic (highly segregated have higher values):